Extra Help forms and support for professionals

 Extra Help forms guidance

 There is guidance included within the form below on how to complete each section of the form.

-Professionals may also want to refer to the multi-agency guidance on thresholds of need (PDF, 1.5MB) and levels of need poster (PDF, 6MB) on the LSCB website.
+Professionals may also want to refer to the multi-agency guidance on thresholds of need (PDF, 372KB) on the Cheshire East Safeguarding Children's Partnership.

 When discussing consent and information sharing with children, young people and their families, practitioners should advise them that the form will be stored centrally and securely.

 Practitioners completing Extra Help forms should keep the original signed copies in a secure place, following their own agency procedures.
 If you will be sending it in to us electronically, please write "signed copy on case file" on the signature line(s).

 Every Local Authority has its own arrangements for early help assessments; some use CAF others use different assessments – but they are all fairly similar.
 It has been agreed across the North West authorities that each LA will accept another authorities forms.
 So for example if a child lives in Middlewich but attends a school in Winsford (Cheshire West) and some one from the school starts a CAF using the Cheshire West forms, we in Cheshire East will accept those documents.
 Similarly if a SENCO at a school in Wilmslow wishes to do an Early Help assessment for a child resident in Cheadle (Stockport) who attends Wilmslow school then Stockport would accept the Cheshire East paperwork.

 If your Child has additional needs it may be useful to consult specialist organisations for more specific information for example: